Manifest Artist Residency Award 2021/22

 Questions can be emailed to Jason Franz at: email@example.com

 Manifest will accept applications for the MAR and SIR awards on an ongoing basis, reviewing them starting in early April for the upcoming one-year term.
-Notifications will be made in mid-May, with the start date for the MAR being July 1st of each year, and for the SIR August 1st of each year.
-(Dates have been revised for 2020/2021 due to COVID-19 rescheduling.
-See new dates above.)
+Notifications will be made in mid to late-May, with the start date for both residencies being July 1st of each year.

 The Manifest organization is a 501(c)(3) charitable non-profit and as such operates on a very lean budget with the support of hard won grants, as well as heartfelt individual donations, and in-kind professional and volunteer services.
 As such, all submissions and applications to projects include modest entry/submission fees.
 These are either at or below the national norm for such fees, and we work very hard to maximize all our resources to make the benefits of submission to and participation in our programs more valuable than most gallery experiences.
 With a mission to stand for quality in the visual arts, we set our own bar high, and generally exceed the expectations of participating artists and our patrons.